zeriontech/defi-sdk/README.md

 **✨Interact with multiple DeFi protocols in a unified way**
 > See [How to interact with DeFi SDK contracts](docs/interacting.md)

-## Addresses

-**AdapterRegistry** contract is deployed to the mainnet and its source code is verified on [etherscan](https://etherscan.io/address/0x06fe76b2f432fdfecaef1a7d4f6c3d41b5861672#code).

-All the deployed contracts' addresses are available [here](docs/addresses.md).

-## How to Add Your Adapter

-The full instructions on how to add a custom adapter to the **AdapterRegistry** contract may be found in our [docs](docs/creating-your-adapters/index.md).

-If you have questions and/or want to add your adapter to Zerion reach out to us on our [Discord server](https://go.zerion.io/discord).

-## Trading
+## Trading Features

 * Trade any ERC20 token
 * Two types of amounts: absolute (usual amount) and relative (percentage of balance)
 * Three types of `permit()` functions for approving tokens in the same transaction (EIP2612, DAI-like, Yearn-like)
 * Two types of swaps: with fixed input amount or fixed output amount
 * Two types of fees:
-  * protocol fee managed by the Router contract owner with possibility of one-time discounts requiring signature of an address with the special role
+  * **protocol fee** managed by the **Router** contract owner with possibility of one-time discounts requiring signature of an address with the special role
-  * marketplace fee managed by the transaction creator
+  * **marketplace fee** managed by the transaction creator
 * Relayed transactions requiring just an EIP712 signature of the user

+## How to Add Your Adapter

+> Read-only and interactive adapters are maintained in [`master`](https://github.com/zeriontech/defi-sdk/tree/master) and [`interactive-updates`](https://github.com/zeriontech/defi-sdk/tree/interactive-updates) branches of **defi-sdk** repo respectively.

+The full instructions on how to add a custom adapters may be found in our [docs](docs/creating-your-adapters/index.md).

+If you have questions and/or want to add your adapter to Zerion reach out to us on our [Discord server](https://go.zerion.io/discord).

+## Addresses

+All the deployed contracts' addresses are available [here](docs/addresses.md).

 ## Security Vulnerabilities 🛡

 If you discover a security vulnerability within DeFi SDK, please send us an e-mail at inbox@zerion.io.
 All security vulnerabilities will be promptly addressed.

+The project uses [Slither](https://github.com/crytic/slither) for security analysis.
+It should be previously installed (e.g. via [pip](https://pypi.org/project/pip/)).

+Run `npm run slither` to run security checks.

 ## Dev Notes

-This project uses Hardhat, which runs tests extremely fast!
+We use [Hardhat](https://github.com/NomicFoundation/hardhat), which runs tests extremely fast!

+Also, we use [Truffle Dashboard](https://trufflesuite.com/docs/truffle/getting-started/using-the-truffle-dashboard/) for secure deployment.

+### Installation

+Run `npm install` to install all the dependencies.

+### Deployment

+Run `npm run truffle-dashboard` to start the Truffle Dashboard.

+Run `npm run deploy:router:truffle-dashboard` to deploy the **Router** contract.
+Sign deployment transaction in your browser at `http://localhost:24012/`.

+Fill in address of newly deployed contract to `scripts/deployment.js`.

+The same instruction applies to the **SimpleCaller** contract with `deploy:sc:truffle-dashboard` command.

+After filling in fee beneficiary for the chosen network in `scripts/deployment.js`, `initialize:router:truffle-dashboard` command may be run.

+Run `npm run verify` to verify contract on any block explorer.
+The respective `<BLOCK_EXPLORER>_API_KEY` filled in `.env` file is required for this step.
+See the `hardhat.config.ts` file for the details (`etherscan` field of `config` variable uses these API keys).

+### Testing & Coverage

-The project (Router contract and its dependencies) is fully covered with tests.
+The **Router** contract and its dependencies is fully covered with tests.

-Fees are applied so that return amount = actual output amount / (1 + fee percentage).

-### Set environment

-Rename `.env.sample` file to `.env`, and fill in the env variables.
+Run `npm run test` and `npm run coverage` to run tests or coverage respectively.

-`INFURA_API_KEY` is required for Router contract tests as it uses mainnet forking feature.
+`INFURA_API_KEY` filled in `.env` file is required for this step.

-### Compile contracts

-`npm run compile`
+`REPORT_GAS` filled in `.env` file enables/disables gas reports during tests.

-### Run tests
+### Linting

-`npm run test`

-### Run Solidity code coverage

-`npm run coverage`

-Currently, unsupported files are ignored.

-### Run Solidity and JS linters

-`npm run lint`
+Run `npm run lint` for both JS and Solidity linters.

-Currently, unsupported files are ignored.

-### Run all the migrations scripts

-`npm run deploy:network`, `network` is either `development` or `mainnet`.
+Run `npm run lint:eslint` and `npm run lint:solhint` to run linter for JS and Solidity separately.

 ### Serve docs